 5. UE1 starts using the new L2 ID in the subsequent messages as the source L2 ID in the unicast communication.
 UE2 starts accepting the UE1's new L2 ID as the source L2 ID sent from UE1, and starts using UE1's new L2 ID as the destination L2 ID sent from UE2.

-Editor's Note: Trackability and linkability of L2 ID during assignment needs to be considered.

 6.10.3 Evaluation

-FFS.
+NOTE: No evaluation is addressed in the present document.

 6.11 Solution #11: Solution on minimizing the impact of privacy protection mechanism in the application layer communication

 6.11.1 Introduction